-Well, I tried growing tomatoes in large pots, that didn’t work.
+Well, I tried growing tomatoes in large pots, but that didn’t work.
 But I can grow lots of potatoes year-round in those pots.
-The great thing about potatoes if you buy the right ones as in Organic you will never have to buy potato seeds again.
+The great thing about potatoes is if you buy the right ones, as in Organic, you’ll never have to buy potato seeds again.
 In other words, you will always have potatoes, I mean forever.
 And if you buy the right ones they will have zero pesticides on them.
 If you think about it, potatoes fill the belly.
 Yay!
 I love it!

 My favorite items to start your gardens:

 If you have rich loamy dark soil like I had up in Salt Lake City, Utah, all you need is Miracle Grow Root Starter mixed with water, put some of the liquid in the holes you dig, and then place the plants in the holes, water it in and mound the soil around each plant and watch them grow.
 Easy peasy.

 Miracle Grow Garden Soil, you can get bags of this at your local hardware or big box stores.